ArdiArtani/Google-Drive-Player-Script/README.md

 # Google Drive Player Script

+<strong>Note: This project is NOT maintained.
+I don't provide any support for it.</strong>

 Grab google drive streaming links (redirector.googlevideo.com/videoplayback?..)

 You can use it for video players (jwplayer, videojs, flowplayer etc)